American International Group Inc. Has $2.99 Million Position in Zions Bancorporation, National Association (NASDAQ:ZION)

-American International Group Inc. lessened its position in Zions Bancorporation, National Association (NASDAQ:ZION – Get Rating) by 3.2% during the 3rd quarter, according to its most recent 13F filing with the SEC.
+American International Group Inc. lessened its holdings in Zions Bancorporation, National Association (NASDAQ:ZION – Get Rating) by 3.2% in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 48,370 shares of the bank’s stock after selling 1,575 shares during the period.
-American International Group Inc.’s holdings in Zions Bancorporation, National Association were worth $2,994,000 as of its most recent filing with the SEC.
+American International Group Inc.’s holdings in Zions Bancorporation, National Association were worth $2,994,000 at the end of the most recent quarter.

+Zions Bancorporation, National Association announced that its Board of Directors has initiated a stock repurchase plan on Friday, January 28th that allows the company to buyback $50.00 million in shares.
+This buyback authorization allows the bank to buy up to 0.5% of its shares through open market purchases.
+Shares buyback plans are generally a sign that the company’s board of directors believes its stock is undervalued.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, February 24th.
-Investors of record on Thursday, February 17th were given a $0.38 dividend.
-This represents a $1.52 dividend on an annualized basis and a dividend yield of 2.32%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, February 24th.
+Shareholders of record on Thursday, February 17th were paid a $0.38 dividend.
 The ex-dividend date of this dividend was Wednesday, February 16th.
-Zions Bancorporation, National Association’s dividend payout ratio is currently 22.45%.
+This represents a $1.52 annualized dividend and a yield of 2.32%.
+Zions Bancorporation, National Association’s payout ratio is currently 22.45%.

-Zions Bancorporation, National Association declared that its board has authorized a stock repurchase program on Friday, January 28th that permits the company to buyback $50.00 million in shares.
-This buyback authorization permits the bank to repurchase up to 0.5% of its shares through open market purchases.
-Shares buyback programs are usually a sign that the company’s board of directors believes its shares are undervalued.

-ZION has been the topic of several research reports.
-Bank of America downgraded shares of Zions Bancorporation, National Association from a “neutral” rating to an “underperform” rating and upped their price target for the stock from $65.00 to $68.00 in a research report on Thursday, January 6th.
-Jefferies Financial Group upgraded shares of Zions Bancorporation, National Association from a “hold” rating to a “buy” rating and upped their target price for the stock from $70.00 to $87.00 in a research report on Monday, February 14th.
-Compass Point raised shares of Zions Bancorporation, National Association from a “neutral” rating to a “buy” rating and raised their price target for the company from $70.00 to $80.00 in a report on Friday, January 14th.
-Raymond James upped their price objective on Zions Bancorporation, National Association from $80.00 to $84.00 and gave the stock a “strong-buy” rating in a report on Friday.
-Finally, Wolfe Research raised Zions Bancorporation, National Association from a “market perform” rating to an “outperform” rating and lifted their target price for the company from $64.00 to $85.00 in a research note on Wednesday, November 17th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of $70.60.

 Zions Bancorporation NA is a bank holding company, which engages in the provision of full banking and related services.
 It operates through the following segments: Zions Bank, Amegy Bank, California Bank & Trust, National Bank of Arizona, Nevada State Bank, Vectra Bank Colorado, and The Commerce Bank of Washington.